cse442-fall-2019-offering/442projects-team-7/README.md

 Lastly, we hope to incorporate many of the skills and techniques we have accrued through our various coursework at the University at Buffalo and beyond to create a viable product that stands out.

 ## Minimal Viable Product (MVP)
-In its most basic form, we hope to have a Raspberry PI system with a keyboard.
-Our Raspberry PI will host our source code, which will contain all of the necessary methods for performing merchant transactions (upc lookup and info retrieval, updatable running total, keyboard shortcut mappings, updatable item listing).
-It should also contain some means of database population for the particular merchant to easily access and update as necessary.
+In its most basic form, we will have a functional means of recording and processing transactions with a Raspberry Pi based system.
+This means being able to add items to a sale, have a running total, accept payment, and store the finalized transaction.